NOTICE OF REGULAR MEETING AND PUBLIC HEARING BY THE

-NOTICE IS HEREBY GIVEN that on Wednesday, November 4, 2020, at 6:00 p.m. in the City Council Chambers, Chubbuck City Hall, 5160 Yellowstone Avenue, Chubbuck, Idaho, the City Council of the city of Chubbuck, Idaho (“City”) will hold, during its regular meeting, a public hearing to consider for adoption the proposed Urban Renewal Plan for the Northside Crossing Urban Renewal Project (the “Plan”), of the Urban Renewal Agency of the City of Chubbuck, Idaho, also known as Chubbuck Development Authority (“Agency”).
+NOTICE IS HEREBY GIVEN that on Wednesday, November 3, 2021, at 6:00 p.m. in the City Council Chambers, Chubbuck City Hall, 290 E Linden Ave, Chubbuck, Idaho, the City Council of the city of Chubbuck, Idaho (“City”) will hold, during its regular meeting, a public hearing to consider for adoption the proposed Urban Renewal Plan for the Harvest Springs Urban Renewal Project (the “Plan”), of the Urban Renewal Agency of the City of Chubbuck, Idaho, also known as Chubbuck Development Authority (“Agency”).
 The urban renewal and revenue allocation area boundary is hereinafter described.
 The Plan proposes that the Agency undertake urban renewal projects, including identifying public facilities for funding, pursuant to the Idaho Urban Renewal Law of 1965, Title 50, Chapter 20, Idaho Code, as amended.
-The Plan being considered for adoption contains a revenue allocation financing provision pursuant to the Local Economic Development Act, Title 50, Chapter 29, Idaho Code, as amended, that will cause property taxes resulting from any increase in equalized assessed valuation in excess of the equalized assessed valuation as shown on the base assessment roll as of January 1, 2020, to be allocated to the Agency for urban renewal purposes.
+The Plan being considered for adoption contains a revenue allocation financing provision pursuant to the Local Economic Development Act, Title 50, Chapter 29, Idaho Code, as amended, that will cause property taxes resulting from any increase in equalized assessed valuation in excess of the equalized assessed valuation as shown on the base assessment roll as of January 1, 2021, to be allocated to the Agency for urban renewal purposes.
 The Agency has adopted and recommended approval of the Plan.
-Due to COVID-19 and CDC best practices for social distancing, the public meeting will occur via web-conference and telephone.
+Any and all persons may register comments, protests, or agreements on the hearing subjects being considered.
+Oral testimony concerning these proposals may be offered at the public hearing.
+Council may limit oral testimony.
+Written testimony must be received by firstname.lastname@example.org at least 7 days prior to the hearing, shall comply with standards established in City resolution 2021-06, and shall be considered public record.
+Following the hearing, the City Council may suspend the rules requiring three complete and separate readings of the Ordinance, and may approve the an Ordinance to approve the Plan.
+Due to COVID-19 and CDC best practices for social distancing, the public meeting will occur in-person and via web-conference and telephone.
 Details on how to attend the meeting and participate are found below.
-Public hearings will be held with respect to the following items:

 The general scope and objectives of the Plan are:

 a.
-The engineering, design, installation, construction, and/or reconstruction of storm water management infrastructure to support compliance with federal, state and local regulations for storm water discharge and to support private development.
-Stormwater projects anticipated within the Project Area are included with projects for public parks or open space, as well as the roadway improvements set forth in Attachment 5;
+The engineering, design, installation, construction, and/or reconstruction of storm water management infrastructure to support compliance with federal, state, and local regulations for storm water discharge and to support private development.
+Stormwater projects anticipated within the Project Area are included with projects for public parks or open space, as well as the roadway improvements described in the Study;

 b.
 The provision for participation by property owners and developers within the Project Area to achieve the objectives of this Plan;

 c.
-The engineering, design, installation, construction, and/or reconstruction of streets and streetscapes, including but not limited to Hiline Road, the reconfiguration of Tyhee Road, the new intersection at Tyhee Road and Hiline Road, modifications to existing Tyhee Road once realigned, and improvements to the intersection with New Day Parkway (formerly Siphon Road), Whitaker Road, Aurora Boulevard (now Northside Crossing), Morning Dew, Dawn Daylight, and yet to be named roads as development occurs, and related pedestrian facilities, curb and gutter, intersection and rail crossing improvements, and traffic signals;
+The engineering, design, installation, construction, and/or reconstruction of streets (arterials and collectors) and streetscapes, including but not limited to new roadways, improvements to existing roadways, the extension of Harvest Springs Boulevard to New Day Parkway and the construction of a bridge to connect a collector road to Hiline Road. , and related pedestrian facilities, curb and gutter, intersection and rail crossing improvements, and traffic signals;

-f.
-The acquisition of real property for public right-of-way improvements, public parks, pedestrian facilities, pathways and trails, recreational access points and to encourage development opportunities consistent with the Plan, including but not limited to future disposition to qualified developers;
+g.
+The acquisition of real property for public right-of-way and streetscape improvements, utility undergrounding, extension, upgrades, public parks and open space, pedestrian facilities, pathways and trails, recreational access points and to encourage development opportunities consistent with the Plan, including but not limited to future disposition to qualified developers for qualified developments;

 h.
 The disposition of real property through a competitive process in accordance with this Plan, Idaho law, including Idaho Code § 50-2011, and any disposition policies adopted by the Agency;

 i.
-The demolition or removal of certain buildings and/or improvements for public rights-of-way, pedestrian facilities, utility undergrounding and streetscape improvements to encourage and enhance transportation and mobility options, decrease underutilized parcels, to eliminate unhealthful, unsanitary, or unsafe conditions, eliminate obsolete or other uses detrimental to the public welfare or otherwise to remove or to prevent the spread of deteriorating or deteriorated conditions;
+The demolition or removal of certain buildings and/or improvements for public rights-of-way and streetscape improvements, pedestrian facilities, utility undergrounding, extension, and upgrades, public parks and trails, public facilities, and to encourage and enhance transportation and mobility options, decrease underutilized parcels, to eliminate unhealthful, unsanitary, or unsafe conditions, eliminate obsolete or other uses detrimental to the public welfare or otherwise to remove or to prevent the spread of deteriorating or deteriorated conditions;

 j.
 The management of any property acquired by and under the ownership and control of the Agency;